arumals/webpack-training-notes/readme.md

 }
 ```

-Now we are going to get warnings.
+Now we are going to get lint warnings.